 “Best by” or “use by” dates are stamped on the plastic bag or tie tag of sliced bread.
 Freshly baked bread from the bakery gets stale faster as it doesn’t usually contain preservatives.
 It’s easy to tell when bread goes bad – if you see green or white mold spots forming, throw out the whole loaf, not just the pieces with mold.

 Did you know the best place to store bread for maximum freshness is in your freezer?
-Keeping bread in the refrigerator actually speeds up the “going stale” process.
+You can keep bread in the refrigerator for 2-3 weeks, but the refrigerator may cause bread to lose moisture quickly and become stale.

 |Type of Bread||How Long It Lasts|